IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README - lab works but needs sections removed.md

 For server health monitoring, email notifications are sent when an investigation into a server health issue is started, when an investigation successfully completes, or when an investigation fails to complete.

-You can also define custom notifications for events that occur in WebSphere Automation using webhook notifications for `Slack` and `ServiceNow`.

 **Reference:** To review the information that is included in each email, see Example notification contents in the IBM WebSphere Automation documentation:

 https://www.ibm.com/docs/en/ws-automation?topic=notifications-example-notification-contents